Compound Interest

 - Banks, insurance companies, etc. generally levy compound interest.

 Using the rule of 72, we can find the number of years to double your money by simply dividing 72 by the rate of interest.
-For example, at an 8% compounded interest rate your money will double in 72 ÷ 8 = 9 - The time duration over which an interest rate is applicable is referred to in many different terms.
-Sometimes it is called “per annum” or “annual” or “per year”.
+For example, at an 8% compounded interest rate your money will double in 72 ÷ 8 = 9 - “Per annum” or “annual” or “per year” - all mean the same.
 All of these mean you’ll get the given rate of interest over a period of 1 year.
-Semi-annual is 6 months.
-While quarterly is 3 months duration.
+Semi-annual is 6 months, while quarterly is 3 months in duration.

 -

 Example 1: Noah lends $4000 to Emma at an interest rate of 10% per annum, compounded half-yearly for a period of 2 years.
-Can you help him find out how much amount he gets after a period of 2 years from Emma?
+Find how much amount does he get after a period of 2 years from Emma without using the compound interest formula.

 Solution:

-Time Period Amount Calculation 1st half year Principal = $4000
+Time Period Compound Amount 1st half-year Principal = $4000

 Interest = 5% × $4000 = (5/100) × 4000 = $200